-If you have less time or energy, however, or have small children in tow, you might want to go just a mile or somewhat more to find beautiful scenery and few people.
+If you have less time or energy, however, or have small children in tow, you might want to go just a mile or somewhat more on a great hike to find beautiful scenery and few people.
 Then you’ll do well to use Yellowstone Treasures as a guide.
 Here are some details about using the book in this way.

-On pages 366–68 of the fifth edition you’ll find a chart called “54 Recommended Short Walks in Yellowstone,” where hikes are arranged in the same order that their trailheads are found in the book.
-Below is the first page of the chart in the fifth edition.
-Click on the image for a larger, readable version.
+On pages 369–71 of the sixth edition you’ll find a chart called “54 Recommended Short Walks in Yellowstone,” where hikes are arranged in the same order that their trailheads are found in the book.
+Below is the first page of the chart in the previous edition.
+Click on the image to view at a readable size.

 Let’s take the Lone Star Geyser Trail as an example.
 (The photo shows the geyser erupting.)
 As you can see at the bottom of the chart, this trailhead is near the road from Old Faithful Village to West Thumb Junction.
 It’s a level, 5-mile (8 km) round trip.
-The location of the trailhead is shown on the guidebook’s map on page 104.
+The location of the trailhead is shown on the guidebook’s map on page 100.
 When you turn to that map, you can confirm from the map’s scale that this trail is somewhat more than 2 miles long.
-Then on pages 106–7 you can read more about the trail.
+Then on page 102 you can read more about the trail.